The Vanishing Point

 I call this recursive forgetting:

 Level 1: An organization fails to retain knowledge.
-Foam strikes are noted but don't become memory.
+Risks are noted but don't become memory.

 Level 2: The organization forgets it once knew this.
-The concern about foam strikes fades completely.
+The original concern fades completely.

 Level 3: The organization forgets it can forget like this.
 It loses awareness of its own limits.